truptikhodwe/VR_Project1_TruptiKhodwe_IMT2022007/README.md

 Download zip file for the dataset available at [Face-Mask-Segmentation](https://github.com/sadjadrz/MFSD).

 ### 3. Run the Script
-Execute the Python script or Jupyter Notebook containing the CNN model implementation [segmentation.ipynb](segmentation.ipynb).
+Execute the Python script or Jupyter Notebook containing the model implementation [segmentation.ipynb](segmentation.ipynb).

 ## Score distributions for different segmentaion approaches